 - Comparing the child to siblings or peers.

 - Blaming the child for family problems.

 Creating an emotionally unhealthy environment

 Some emotionally abusive parents place ill-advised or impossibly difficult expectations on their children, such as:

-Expecting the child to perform beyond his or her capability or maturity.
+- Expecting the child to perform beyond their capability or maturity.